 The Consumer Policy Advocacy section contains Legislative Memos, Letters, Comments and Testimony.
 You will also find news items, articles and reports that relate to our policy work in consumer.

-Empire Justice Memo of Opposition: New Yorkers Would Be Harmed If Check Cashers Became Lenders
+Empire Justice Memo of Opposition: Don't Allow Check Cashers to become Lenders

 More Legislative Memos >>